The power of love hormones – oxytocin and estrogen

 2. Consumption of Certain Prescription Drugs: Some medications can interfere with estrogen production, causing a decline in estriol levels.
 It’s crucial for women to be aware of the potential effects of their medications on their hormonal health.

-3. Corticosteroid Treatments: Corticosteroids, often used to manage various medical conditions, especially multiple sclerosis, can disrupt hormonal equilibrium, including estrogen production as many studies have proven.
+3. Corticosteroid Treatments: Corticosteroids, often used to manage various medical conditions, especially multiple sclerosis, can disrupt hormonal equilibrium, including estrogen production, as many studies have proven.
 This underscores the importance of monitoring and managing hormonal changes during corticosteroid therapy.

 4. Medicines for the Treatment of Hyperthyroidism: Medications used to address hyperthyroidism can have an impact on estrogen levels, potentially leading to low estriol.
 Women with thyroid conditions should work closely with their healthcare providers to ensure hormonal balance.